Skip to content

 • Process: which EA process uses the artifact (Strategic Planning, Initiative Delivery, Technology Optimization)

-EA on a Page Has No Audience Dimension
+EA on a Page Has a Coarse Audience Distinction

-EA on a Page classifies by usage, not by audience.
+EA on a Page has a coarse business/IT focus distinction, but it does not have Zachman's explicit six-row audience/reification axis.
+It classifies by usage, not by audience.
 It doesn't distinguish between an artifact created for the CIO and one created for a developer — it only cares about the artifact's role in the EA practice.
 Zachman's perspective rows fill this gap.

 Zachman Is Complete but Theoretical

-Zachman's 36 cells are exhaustive by construction — every combination of interrogative and perspective is a valid cell.
+Zachman's 36 cells are exhaustive by construction — every combination of interrogative and reification transformation is a valid cell, representing a primitive descriptive representation.
 But many cells are rarely populated in practice.
-Kotusev's research found that organizations typically produce 8-15 of the 24 artifact types, concentrated in the center of the grid.
+Kotusev's research (2021) found that organizations typically produce only a subset of the 24 artifact types — commonly in the 8–15 range — concentrated in the center of the grid.
+Real-world architecture artifacts are often composite — a single document may combine descriptions from several cells.

 EA on a Page Is Practical but Incomplete